TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Verify the final configuration
 ==============================

-The full Page TSconfig for any given page can be viewed using the module :guilabel:`Web > Info` module, action :guilabel:`Page TSconfig`.
+The full page TSconfig for any given page can be viewed using the module :guilabel:`Web > Info` module, action :guilabel:`Page TSconfig`.

 .. figure:: /Images/ManualScreenshots/Info/TSconfigOverview.png